On Binary Formation from Three Initially Unbound Bodies: Introduction

 Here, we present a rigorous framework for 3UB interactions and self-consistently investigate 3BBF physics through direct $N$-body scattering experiments.
 Our methodology builds upon the work done by \AH{} with adjustments made to correct a minor inconsistency in the Monte Carlo sampling scheme \AH{} adopted from \citet{Agekyan_1971}.
 Our investigation is built on the \textsc{Tsunami} integrator (\citealt{Trani2023}; Trani, Spera, \& Atallah 2024, in preparation) and the \textsc{CuspBuilding} Python package \citep{Atallah_2023}.

-We present our methodology in Section~\ref{sec:methods}, explaining the initial condition algorithm in Section~\ref{sec:IC_Alg}.
-We reproduce the results of \AH{} using their 3UB algorithm in Section~\ref{sec:reproducing_AH} and also justify the need for correcting the original \AH{} algorithm by analyzing a simple ``particle-in-box'' simulation.
+We describe our methodology in Section~\ref{sec:methods}, explaining the initial condition algorithm in Sections~\ref{sec:IC_Alg} and \ref{sec:sec:termination_of_IC}.
 Section~\ref{sec:encounter_rate_derivation} features a first-principles derivation of the 3UB encounter rate complementary to our algorithm, validated to be correct to within percent error in the particle-in-box simulation.
+We reproduce the results of \AH{} using their 3UB algorithm in Section~\ref{sec:reproducing_AH} and also justify the need for correcting the original \AH{} algorithm by analyzing a simple particle-in-box simulation.
 In Section~\ref{sec:pointmass3BBF}, we broadly explore 3BBF in the point mass limit.
-The hard binary formation rate predicted by \citet{Goodman_1993} is reproduced in Section~\ref{sec:hard_binary_formation} and we discuss our findings regarding super-thermal wide binary formation in Section~\ref{sec:widebinaries}.
+The equal-mass hard binary formation rate predicted by \citet{Goodman_1993} is reproduced in Section~\ref{sec:hard_binary_formation} and we discuss our findings regarding super-thermal wide binary formation in Section~\ref{sec:widebinaries}.
 We investigate the 3UB scattering of unequal point masses in Section~\ref{sec:unequal_mass} before applying our framework to the scattering of bodies with finite-size, main-sequence (MS) stars and black holes (BHs) in Section~\ref{sec:finitesize_PN}.
 We lay out our conclusions and discuss next steps in Section~\ref{sec:conclusion}.